 Anesthesia Malpractice Lawsuit Injuries

-The rate of anesthesia malpractice has been thankfully declining over the past several years due to advancing medical practice as well as the ASA Closed Claims Project initiative.
+The rate of anesthesiologist malpractice has been thankfully declining over the past several years due to advancing medical practice as well as the ASA Closed Claims Project initiative.
 The ASA Closed Claims Project was started in 1985 to review malpractice in anesthesia to understand potential areas of concern and to address and prevent occurrences in the future.
 The ASA has generated a database of 9214 closed insurance claims from cases of anesthetic malpractice.
 (The database does not include dental anesthetic malpractice claims, which are the most common of anesthetic malpractice claims.)

 Types of anesthesia malpractice include burns from materials or devices heated and used to warm patients (e.g., heating pads, IV bags, warming lights, and hot compresses), cautery burns/fires, eye damage, nerve damage (e.g., cervical cord injury), awareness, trauma, and drug allergies or interactions.
 Trauma includes, but is not limited to, intubation problems, endotracheal tube insertion, and removal of tubes.